Maxhajati/Electronics_Store_Sales_Analysis/README.md

 ## Background & Overview

-This project provides an in-depth analysis of the **Canadian job market** trends for data-related roles.
+This [interactive] project provides an in-depth analysis of the **Canadian job market** trends for data-related roles.
 The dataset, collected from **Glassdoor**, includes job postings from **January 1–31, 2025**, covering six key roles:

 Data Analysis Stack:
 The analysis utilizes **Power Query** for data extraction and transformation and **Excel** for visualization through an **interactive** dashboard.